BahaaMedhat1/Restaurant-Order-Analysis-with-MySQL/README.md

    - Evaluate popular menu items based on order frequency.
    - Identify the busiest times and peak order periods.
    - Assess customer spending trends.

+3. **Analyze customer behavior**
+   - What were the least and most ordered items?
+What categories were they in?
+   - What were the top 5 orders that spent the most money?
+   - View the details of the highest spend order.
+Which specific items were purchased?
+   - View the details of the top 5 highest spend orders.

 ## 📂 File Structure
 ### Files Included